- Inhabitat – Green Design, Innovation, Architecture, Green Building - http://inhabitat.com -

 Mix together all ingredients.
 Dampen skin in the shower, rub scrub all over in firm, circular motions, and then rinse clean.

 This scrub has to be made a few days before you plan to use it, or to give it as a gift.
 Pour the coconut oil into the jar, and follow it with a handful of rose petals.
 Then add the raw sugar, and top with the almond or jojoba oil.
 When you’re ready to use it, mash it all together with a large spoon, slather it all over your body, massage into your skin, and then rinse well.

 Blend all ingredients together, dampen skin, and massage the scrub all over your body, starting from your feet and working your way up.
 Be sure to pay special attention to rough spots like heels, knees, and the backs of your arms.
 Rinse thoroughly and pat dry.

 This rich, buttery scrub moisturizes and nourishes dry skin while exfoliating dry skin away.
 Mix all the ingredients together, and then rub them all over your body from the top down.
 Massage in gentle circles, and then rinse thoroughly.
 Be sure to rinse your tub/shower enclosure well afterward.

 Note: You can use also use ground hazelnuts for this if you don’t have any almonds on hand.

-These scrubs are sure to cleanse and soften skin that winter may have abused, leaving you soft and radiant for whatever adventures you’ll have this summer.
+These scrubs are sure to cleanse and soften skin that winter may be abusing, leaving you soft and radiant all over.